MarkWarneke/markwarneke.github.io/about.md

 Futhermore I supported and conducted smaller Business Intelligence projects.
 The goal was to visualize KPI and create and design dashboards using SQL and PowerBI, leveraging the CRISP/DM process.

+The self-employment taught me what it means to operate a business, and that not only hard-skills like software-development and operations is needed to start a successful business.
+It also taught me that some algorithms are easier to understand then tax implications.

 #### B.Sc.
 Business Informatics

 During university [@the University of Applied Science Münster](https://en.fh-muenster.de), I fell in love with software engineering.
 I chose to specialize in Web & Software Engineering and I took courses in business intelligence, machine learning,  and artificial intelligence.

 At the time I was always looking to apply my theoretical knowledge and since the second semester, I started working as a working student for different companies.
 [Vectron Systems](https://www.vectron-systems.com/) allowed me to apply my knowledge as a web developer and get my feet wet as a professional Software Engineer.

 During my studies, I engaged as a consultant for the student consultancy [KREAKTIV Münster e.V.](https://kreaktiv-muenster.de/).
 Which allowed me to get some exposure to smaller IT projects.
-The club offered a variety of seminars including a six sigma certification which I gladly used.
+The club offered a variety of seminars including a six sigma certification which I gladly took advantage of.
+I was exposed to multiple companies and people with different backgrounds, all of them embracing a high performance mindset.

 I graduated and conducted my bachelor thesis [@Porsche](https://www.porsche.com/).
 At Porsche, I wrote about the IT service management process of the digital production planning systems.
 At this time I focused on the classic change management processes described in ITIL (Information Technology Infrastructure Library).

 The agile way of working and the DevOps movement was something I have not been exposed to and thus was not aware of.
-Looking back I value learning about ITIL - it gives me a different perspective on where companies are coming from and what mindset these companies might perceive.
+Looking back I value learning about ITIL.
+The background of ITIL gives me a different perspective on what companies are used to adopt, and understand established processes as well as what mindset some companies might have.
+It allows me to have a educated conversation about modern application lifecycle management.

 #### Working Student

 During my studies, I was lastly working as a software engineer for Ratiodata.

-[@Ratiodata](https://www.ratiodata.de/) I was developing the Scan2bank21 application - an Android-based multifunction device application, that leads to greater efficiency and cost savings for banks.
+[@Ratiodata](https://www.ratiodata.de/) I was developing an application called Scan2bank21.
+Scan2bank21 is an Android-based multifunction device application, that leads to greater efficiency and cost savings for banks.
-My job included the whole Software Development Lifecycle from requirements engineering, prototyping, automated testing, and even the training of new developers.
+My job included working across the Software Development Lifecycle from requirements engineering, prototyping, automated testing, and even the training of new developers.
-At this time I learned about why version control matters, how to automate the building of artifacts (packaging JAR files with ANT), and releasing packaged software.
+At this time I learned about why version control matters, how to automate the build process and why versioned artifacts are crucial.
+At this time I was packaging JAR files with ANT on my developer machine and release packaged software via a tedious certification process.

 Ricoh and Ratiodata partnered to develop sector-specific document management services for financial services institutions.
 This involved optimizing internal work and information processes within banks by digitizing documents and overall making processes more efficient.

-Technological challenges have been designing a lightweight yet efficient Java application.
-The software was designed and written for multiple specific hardware systems, including multiple form factor, display sizes and running with low computing power.
+The challenges have been to designing a lightweight yet efficient Java application.
+So that the software can run on multiple specific hardware systems, including multiple form factor, display sizes and different levels of computing power.
-The application needed to process and transform image data using the vendor-specific operating systems and some open-source libraries.
+The application needed to process and transform image data and I implement a rudimental Object Character Recognition (OCR) using the vendor specific and open-source libraries.

+At Ratiodata I learned how to develop a software product and iteratively and incrementally improve until you create something magnificent.
+My boss always encouraged my by saying:

+> It is called Software Development, not Software Production

 ### History